SgtFoose/Evil-Portals/README.md

 unzip portals.zip (this will start extracting the portals into a folder named "Evil-Portals-main")

+---

-From here, we need to move the downloaded portals into the correct folder.
-We have two options:
+Next, we need to move the downloaded portals into the correct folder.
+Again we have alteast two options:

 Option 1: Use your Pineapple's browser called "Cabinet" to move the desired Portals from this folder "/root/portals/Evil-Portals-main/Portals/mcdonalds-login" (e.g. mcdonalds-login) to folder "/root/portals/".

----

 Option 2: If you want to copy all availlible portals, use this command in the Pineapple console: